 In addition to receiving full base salary and benefits during the requisite notice period, if Messrs.
 Carlson, or Wallin is terminated involuntarily by the Company other than for breach of the agreement or if the Company terminates Messrs.
-Chang's, Fredin's, Peyron's or Sjöbring's employment involuntarily other than for Cause or if Messrs.
-Chang, Fredin, Peyron or Sjöbring resigns for Good Reason, then the executive would be entitled to a lump sum severance payment equal to, in the case of Messrs.
-Peyron and Sjöbring, one and one-half times his then-current base salary, or, in the case of Messrs.
-Carlson, Wallin, Chang and Fredin, the sum of (i) the executive's then-current annual salary, (ii) the average of the annual bonuses received by the executive for the two most recent fiscal years, or, if higher, the annual bonus for the fiscal year immediately prior to the year of termination, (iii) the annual taxable value of the benefit of a company car, and (iv) the value of any defined benefit or defined contribution plan benefits to which the executive would have been entitled to if he remained in service for one year following termination.
+Backman's, Bratt's, Fredin's, Sjöbring's, Melzer's and Nilsson employment involuntarily other than for Cause or if Messrs.
+Backman, Bratt, Fredin, Sjöbring, Melzer and Nilsson resigns for Good Reason, then the executive would be entitled to a lump sum severance payment equal to, in the case of Messrs.
+Backman, Bratt, Sjöbring, Melzer or Nilsson one and one-half times his then-current base salary, or, in the case of Messrs.
+Carlson, Wallin or Fredin, the sum of (i) the executive's then-current annual salary, (ii) the average of the annual bonuses received by the executive for the two most recent fiscal years, or, if higher, the annual bonus for the fiscal year immediately prior to the year of termination, (iii) the annual taxable value of the benefit of a company car, and (iv) the value of any defined contribution plan benefits to which the executive would have been entitled to if he remained in service for one year following termination.

 Severance Agreements.
-Each of the named executive officers, other than Messrs.
-Sjöbring and Peyron, has a change-in-control severance agreement ("CiC Severance Agreement") with the Company.
-Pursuant to the terms of each of the CiC Severance Agreements, in the event that during the two-year period following a change of control, (i) the executive terminates his employment for Good Reason, (ii) the Company terminates the executive's employment for any reason other than death or for Cause, or (iii) the executive's employment is terminated due to disability, the executive would be entitled to receive an immediate lump sum payment (the "CiC Severance Payment") in an amount equal to 2.5 times the sum of (a) such executive's then-current annual salary

-(or if higher, the salary in effect immediately prior to the first event or circumstances which constitutes Good Reason), (b) the average of the annual bonuses received by the executive for the two most recent fiscal years, or the annual bonus for the fiscal year immediately prior to the fiscal year during which occurs the first event or circumstance constituting Good Reason, whichever is highest, (c) the taxable value of the benefit of a company car, and (d) the value of any defined benefit or defined contribution plan benefits to which the executive would have been entitled to if he remained in service for one year following termination.
+Each of Messrs.
+Carlson, Wallin and Fredin has a change-in-control severance agreement ("CiC Severance Agreement") with the Company.
+Pursuant to the terms of each of the CiC Severance Agreements, in the event that during the two-year period following a change of control, (i) the executive terminates his employment for Good Reason, (ii) the Company terminates the executive's employment for any reason other than death or for Cause, or (iii) the executive's employment is terminated due to disability, the executive would be entitled to receive an immediate lump sum payment (the "CiC Severance Payment") in an amount equal to 2.5 times the sum of (a) such executive's then-current annual salary (or if higher, the salary in effect immediately prior to the first event or circumstances which constitutes Good Reason), (b) the average of the annual bonuses received by the executive for the two most recent fiscal years, or the annual bonus for the fiscal year immediately prior to the fiscal year during which occurs the first event or circumstance constituting Good Reason, whichever is highest, (c) the taxable value of the benefit of a company car, and (d) the value of any defined contribution plan benefits to which the executive would have been entitled to if he remained in service for one year following termination.
 Messrs.
 Carlson and Wallin would also be entitled to the CiC Severance Payment in the event that they choose to terminate their employment for any reason during the 30-day period commencing one year after the change of control.
 The CiC Severance Payment is in lieu of the salary and benefits payable during the requisite notice period and the severance benefits that would otherwise be payable under the executive's employment agreement.